 Schools should share information about the nutritional content of meals with parents and students.
 Such information could be made available on menus, and the STGRSD web site.

-Qualified nutrition professionals will administer the school meal programs.
-As part of the school district’s responsibility to operate a food service program.
+Qualified nutrition professionals will administer the school meal programs as part of the school district’s responsibility to operate a food service program.

-The school food service director will ensure compliance with the nutrition policies within school food service areas, and will report on this matter to the superintendent.
+The school Food Service Director will ensure compliance with the nutrition policies within school food service areas, and will report on this matter to the Superintendent.

 Vending Machines/ A la Carte foods: